PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 *Video 1.
 The Turing test: Can a computer pass for a human? - Alex Gendler.*

-So, our goal for today is to see if there are any freely available chatbots that can pass the Turing Test :dizzy_face:
+So, our goal for today is to see if there are any freely available chatbots that can pass the Turing Test :dizzy_face: Furthermore,  we will have a guest lecture by Lars van Geet, regarding his work as an analytics translator.

-After the workshop you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.
+Between the workshop and the guest lecture you have time to work on the independent study material or creative brief, and/or ask the lecturers for feedback.

 ## Learning objectives